CEI-lab/ece3400-2017/docs/Grading/Lab_score.md

 * 2 points: Outputting a square wave to the speaker
 * 4 points: Outputting a tune of at least three different frequencies to the speaker via an 8-bit DAC

-Your lab report must include a section on how the DAC on the provided VGA connectors works and how those resistor values were chosen.
+Your lab report must include a section on how the DAC on the provided VGA connectors works and how the resistor values were chosen.

 In lab 4, the first 15 points are scored by: